GemTalk/Sparkle/Documentation/README.md

 	baseline: 'Sparkle';
 	repository: 'github://GemTalk/Sparkle:main';
 	load</PRE>
 4. Save the image.
-You are now ready to login; see directions starting <A HREF="1-Installation.htm#37582" CLASS="XRef">here</A>.
+You are now ready to login; see the directions under [Login](login).

 #### Manual installation
 Rather than using the above script, you may manually clone the repositories, and load these into your Pharo image.
 This allows you complete control over specific branches from the various git repositories.
-1. On the client, create or choose a directory for git clones; this will be referred to as _gitRepositoryDir_ .
+1. On the client, create or choose a directory for git clones; this will be referred to as <i>gitRepositoryDir</i>.
-2. Define the environment variable ROWAN_PROJECTS_HOME to point to _gitRepositoryDir_ , prior to starting the Pharo launcher.
+2. Define the environment variable ROWAN_PROJECTS_HOME to point to <i>gitRepositoryDir</i>, prior to starting the Pharo launcher.
-3. Clone the three required repositories into _gitRepositoryDir._ Provided you have set ROWAN_PROJECTS_HOME, when you load Sparkle, it will use the existing clones of these repositories, rather than cloning them:
+3. Clone the three required repositories into <i>gitRepositoryDir.</i>Provided you have set ROWAN_PROJECTS_HOME, when you load Sparkle, it will use the existing clones of these repositories, rather than cloning them:
 	* https://github.com/GemTalk/Sparkle.git
 	* https://github.com/GemTalk/SparkleFFI.git
 	* https://github.com/GemTalk/RemoteServiceReplication.git